What is EDI ANSI ASC X12 Standards?

-ANSI stands for American National Standard Institute founded by the Accredited Standards Committee (ASC) in 1979 to develop uniform standards for the inter-industry electronic exchange of business transactions, namely electronic data interchange (EDI).
-This standard is also sometimes called ANSI X12 Standard or just simply X12.
+ANSI stands for American National Standard Institute founded by the Accredited Standards Committee (ANSI) in 1979 to develop uniform standards for the inter-industry electronic exchange of business transactions, namely electronic data interchange (EDI).

 ANSI ASC X12 standards are a set of standards and rules that determine a specific syntax for structuring and transferring business documents electronically between partners.